evacchi/kogito-rules-example/README.md

            -d '{ "eventData": { "type": "temperature", "value" : 40 } }' \
            http://localhost:8080/warnings

 Notice that the request no longer contains a list of Events.
-This is because processes declare `SingletonStore`s instead of `DataStream`s.
+This is because process variables are mapped to single values instead of DataStreams.
-A `SingletonStore` is just a special type of data source that contains at most 1 value.

 ## Conclusion